esl/elixirconf-eu-jekyll/_participants/riccardo-binetti.md

 twitter: errebino

 ---
-Riccardo started his career as an embedded developer, but switched to backend development as soon as he discovered (and fell in love with) Elixir._x000D_
+Riccardo started his career as an embedded developer, but switched to backend development as soon as he discovered (and fell in love with) Elixir.
-_x000D_

 He enjoys dad jokes, yak shaving, good coffee, and making music both in usual and strange ways (from Game Boys to live coding).